 2. The Fruit of the Spirit

 When the Holy Spirit is in a place, a moment in time, or voice, the fruit of His Spirit will be there:

 Love, joy, peace, patience, gentleness, kindness, goodness, faithfulness, and self-control.
 (Galatians 5:22-23)

 When God speaks, He will often confirm the word or vision by coating it with the Fruit of the Spirit.

 As you hear or discern an answer or an impression in your thought life, does it bring a deeper awareness of Peace with it?
 Do you sense His love or His gentleness as He speaks?

-The way you feel inside when you hear the Lord’s voice can be one of the best indicators of whether it really is God or not.
+The way you feel inside when you hear the Lord’s voice can be a good indicator of whether it really is God or not.

 One of the best ways to hear God’s voice when making a decision is by presenting your options before the Lord and following the direction of His peace.
 It is His peace that passes all understanding which guards our heart and mind while leading us at the same time.